 The National Data Commissioner will work in partnership with other regulators and experts in the system.

 The new Data Availability and Transparency legislation will operate alongside existing data protection schemes, and will contain provisions for co-operation between the National Data Commissioner and other relevant regulators.

-The Australian Information Commissioner and Privacy Commissioner and State/Territory privacy regulators will have responsibility for ensuring personal information shared under the Data Sharing system is handled in accordance with applicable privacy legislation.
+The Australian Information Commissioner and Privacy Commissioner and state and territory privacy regulators will continue to provide guidance and frameworks so that personal information shared under the data sharing system is handled in accordance with applicable privacy legislation.
 This reflects current best practice and arrangements between regulators.

 When it comes to sharing data ethically, it is about more than simply ‘doing the right thing’.
 It is about making sure there is a benefit to the Australian community, keeping data safe, and having transparent processes.